 School could be for socialization, project based learning, and team building skills where instructors that lead the students and not teach them.
 I can imagine a place where kids come together to play, think, and grow.
 The boring stuff students can whiz through at home.

-With returning to school, I know I am taking a giant leap.
-I have always promised to be close to home for my children, and when I worked full time or two jobs, I found it hard to physically go into university to take the courses I wanted.
-I managed a few, and took anything that fit, but my busy life, paying bills, starting a family, and building a house always came first.
+With returning to university, I know I am taking a giant leap of faith in myself.
+I have always promised to be close to home for my children, and before they came along, when I worked full time or two jobs, I found it hard to physically go into university to take the courses I wanted.
+I managed a few, and took anything that fit, but life, paying bills, starting a family, and building a house always came first.
 Life never made an easy path towards education for me until online courses started to appear more frequently and were more widely accepted.

 Now it is not only feasible to work and take courses, but I can see more and more people doing this in their spare time.
 I feel that this porthole will be the only way to learn in the future making information available to everyone with an internet connection.
 And cheaper than contemporary educational systems!
 Yup 17,000£ for a BA in education studies, where it would mount three times that back home living off student loans to make the bills.
 My teaching friends back home are anywhere from $40,000CA -$150000CA in debt!
 Crazy!

 Back in the day, most university students could not go to their tutorials, classes and work at the same time.
 They had to travel to their classes, go to the library, and spent most of their days on campus.
 The Internet has made information readily available to millions of students, saving travel time, and making a degree feasible.
 Moreover, I cannot see myself ever stopping this learning process.
 I hope to continue my education for the next twenty years.
 It feels like this is the next phase of my life, not to see the world, but to learn and understand all those why questions I have accumulated along the way.